🔑 Key Points

-The first obvious sign that your strings need replacing is if your guitar is beginning to feel less responsive, sound dull and and won’t sustain as long.
-Acoustic guitars rely on their ability to resonate to produce music and older strings are more noticeable compared to an electric guitar.
+The first obvious sign that your strings need replacing is if your guitar is beginning to sound dull.
+Normally at this time the guitar will begin to feel less responsive, with a distinct lack of sustain.
+Acoustic guitars rely on their ability to resonate to produce music and as strings age this kind of problem is more noticeable on the acoustic guitar compared to the electric guitar.

 There’s really not a lot to say here, brand new strings due to being new require stretching and retuning once installed on the guitar but once acclimatized tend to hold their tuning.
 Older strings however become more unstable and less reliable.
 If you notice your guitar isn’t staying in tune a change of strings may help.

-Corrosion is not the same thing as rust and depends on the make up of the strings themselves.
-For example the treble strings (high E and B) consist of steel and as a result can rust over time.
-The bass strings (G, D, A and Low E) consist of steel cores wrapped with resonant alloys like brass and bronze which do not contain iron and therefore do not rust on the surface.
-However they can become tarnished and this for the most part can be cleaned off.
+Corrosion is not the same as rust and depends on the make up of the strings themselves.
+For example the treble strings (high E and B) consist of steel and as a result will rust over time.
+The bass strings (G, D, A and Low E) consist of steel cores wrapped with resonant alloys like brass and bronze which do not contain iron and therefore do not rust.
+However they can become tarnished, which in most situations can be cleaned off.

-People often mistake grime and a buildup of gunk from fingers for corrosion, especially on your wound strings which catch a lot of that stuff.
+People often mistake grime and a buildup of gunk from fingers as corrosion, especially on your wound strings.
 In either case, if your strings are looking discoloured it probably means it’s time for a string change.

-Strings that have visible kinks are more likely to break.
-Kinks occur due to being pressed against fret wires (also a metal) due to regular playing.
+Strings that have visible kinks are far more likely to break.
+Kinks occur due to the string being pressed against the fret wires (also a metal) due to regular playing.

 As the strings stretch over time and lose some of their capacity to hold tension the kinks will often become more noticeable as they will not appear directly above the fret wires.

-Nylon strings are not held under the same amount of tension as steel strings.
+A nylon strings is not held under the same amount of tension as a steel string.

 As a general rule, you won’t need to change your nylon strings as frequently as you change your steel strings and the different gauges of nylon tend to deteriorate at different rates.